parsa-epfl/HBFPEmulator/README.md

 Inside the `lstm/` folder, run `getdata.sh` to acquire the Penn Treebank and WikiText-2 datasets.
 This step is essential for training.

-Training the LSTM model with the Penn Treebank dataset
+Training the LSTM model with the Penn Treebank dataset:
 ```
 CUDA_VISIBLE_DEVICES=0 python main.py --type lstm --batch_size 20 \
 --data data/penn --dropouti 0.4 --dropouth 0.25 \